+If you’ve noticed little tunnels forming under the surface of your lawn, you likely have moles.
+You may wonder, “are moles bad?”.
+Unfortunately, the answer is yes!
 If you are unlucky enough to have become a host lawn for moles, lots of bad things are often happening.
 A significant invasion of moles and/or similar pests most often signifies a high population soil pests.
 That can’t be good.

 Identifying them is not that challenging of a task…if you ever get to actually spot this sly pest.
 The Old Farmers Almanac describes them as feisty little mammals that boast hairless snouts, tiny eyes and Idaho-potato shaped bodies.
 Weighing in around 4 ounces, most average 7 inches in length.